orbital-state/subdot/README.md

 docker run -it --rm subdot
 ```

-This will start the Subdot CLI inside a Docker container.
+This will start the subdot CLI inside a Docker container.

 ---

 ## Kubernetes (Optional)

-To deploy Subdot on Kubernetes, you can use the provided Kustomize manifests.
-This will allow you to run Subdot in a Kubernetes cluster with Smoldot and NATS JetStream.
+To deploy subdot on Kubernetes, you can use the provided Kustomize manifests.
+This will allow you to run subdot in a Kubernetes cluster with Smoldot and NATS JetStream.

 To deploy, run: